apache/pekko/docs/src/main/paradox/typed/persistence.md

 journaled different messages with the same sequence number.
 In such a case, you can configure how you filter replayed messages from multiple writers, upon recovery.

-In your configuration, under the `akka.persistence.journal.xxx.replay-filter` section (where `xxx` is your journal plugin id), you can select the replay filter `mode` from one of the following values:
+In your configuration, under the `pekko.persistence.journal.xxx.replay-filter` section (where `xxx` is your journal plugin id), you can select the replay filter `mode` from one of the following values:

  * repair-by-discard-old